oyinadeolawoyin/Odin-Project/javascript/RestaurantPage.js/README.md

-Here’s a README tailored for your Resturate Page project, highlighting its purpose and use of Webpack:

----

 # Resturate Page

 This repository contains the **Resturate Page** project developed as part of the JavaScript section of the Full Stack Course from The Odin Project.
 This project focuses on creating a responsive restaurant website and serves as an introduction to using Webpack for module bundling and asset management.